TiagoCebola/NLW-10-WorldCup/README.md

 This project was developed with the following technologies:

+- HTML
-- HTML e CSS
+- CSS
 - JavaScript
+- Git
-- Git e Github
+- Github

 ## Project

-This project is a calendar, where the objetive is to show all the games of the 2022 World Cup
+**World Cup Calendar** is a web application that allows users to keep track of the upcoming matches and results of the 2022 FIFA World Cup in Qatar.
+The application uses a simple and intuitive interface that displays the dates, times, and teams of each game.
+The application aims to provide a convenient and comprehensive way for soccer fans to follow the biggest sporting event in the world.

 ## Layout